rodriggj/WebDevelopmentJosh/readme.md

 ## Recurring Procedure

-> Now that you have the `root` folder for our `repository` synced to our `Github` repository, we can now commit code.
-Why do we do this?
-There are several reasons for doing this: 1. multiple people can work on the same code together.
-Instead of having to write a file and sending to someone like a `MS Word` document, several folks can work on the code at the same time 2.
-Code gets re-written all the time, you may get stuck you may try something and find out it doesn't work, or you may be driven to change working code 3.
-If you use a code repository people can `peer review` and help de-bug or modify your code, 4. etc. etc. etc.
+> Now that you have the `root` folder for our `repository` synced to our `Github` repository, we can now commit code. `Why do we do this?`There are several reasons for committing code:
+>1. multiple people can work on the same code together.
+>2.
+Code gets re-written all the time, committing code lets you keep track of various versions
+>3.
+Repos allow team members to `peer review` code and help when needed
+>4.
+When you finally have the code you want you can `merge` it into a consistent copy that all other variations can use

 > This section will tell what to do while reviewing a lesson, and how to submit your code for review, along with a way to version your code so you know what was rev 1, rev 2, etc. We will do this through a process called `branching`.